-A spreadsheet will allow you to carry out this exercise in arguably the most effective way.
-Not only will it help you to forecast affordability more accurately, but if you use a program like Microsoft Excel or Google Sheets, it can also do all the calculations for you.
+A spreadsheet will allow you to carry out this monthly budget exercise in arguably the most effective way.
+Not only will it help you to more accurately forecast affordability, but if you use a program like Microsoft Excel or Google Sheets, it can also do all the calculations for you.
 Exactly how you organise your spreadsheet is down to personal preference, but for the sake of this illustration, we will label the first vertical column ‘Costs’, with the next 12 columns titled Month 1, Month 2, Month 3 and so on until you’ve covered the whole year.

 Below are our suggestions for what Costs to put in each row, as well as how they should be applied to the relevant months.
 You may have some additional expenses to consider, but these simple tips will put you on the right track to a successful budget.

-Manufacturers are obliged to quote official miles per gallon (MPG) figures for their cars, but due to the nature of the laboratory tests under which these figures are obtained, they can be rather optimistic.
-Instead, research online what the ballpark ‘real world economy’ of your car might be, both by reading reviews and checking owners’ forums.
+Row 5: Fuel Manufacturers are obliged to quote official miles-per-gallon (MPG) figures for their cars, but due to the nature of the laboratory tests under which these figures are obtained, they can be rather optimistic.
+Instead, research online what the ballpark ‘real world fuel economy’ of your car might be, both by reading reviews and checking owners’ forums.